quanluong166/friends_management/README.md

 ## How to run
 - Start docker enviroment
 - Start postgreSQL
-- Open terminal at project directory and type make start-app
+- Open terminal at project directory and type docker-compose --end-file .env up or make start-app

 ## Project structure
 ```sh